UNDP Engagement With Civil Society

 In addition, recognizing that CSOs often serve as both a driving force in guiding development policies and as a watchdog to make sure policies get implemented, UNDP facilitates civil society participation in poverty reduction strategy processes, advocacy for the MDGs, and in advancing gender equality.

-- Africa (Available in English and French)
+Africa (also in French)

-- Arab States (Available in English and Arabic)
+Arab States (also in Arabic)

-- Europe and the CIS (Available in English and Russian)
+Europe and the CIS (also in Russian)